CareBoo/unity-algorand-sdk/Documentation~/algorand_standard_assets/creating_asas_in_editor.md

 ![GameTokenParams](../images/game_token_params.png)

-> [Tip!]
-Hovering your mouse over the field labels in the Inspector will show a tooltip that explains what the field is used for.
+> [!Tip] Hovering your mouse over the field labels in the Inspector will show a tooltip that explains what the field is used for.
 Try it out by hovering your mouse over `Clawback`.

 We've got a `ScriptableObject` that can be used to store our ASA information, but it hasn't been created on the TestNet yet.
 Let's add an editor script that will create this ASA on the testnet.